ashutoshbw/headless-calendar/CONTRIBUTING.md

 - Update relevant documentation if your change requires it.
 - Make sure your pull request addresses a single concern.
 If you have multiple changes, please submit them as separate pull requests.
 - Please be patient!
 We will do our best to review your pull request as soon as possible.

-### Other ways you can contribute

-- If you've incorporated headless-calendar into your project, showcase your support by featuring your project in the dedicated section of the `README.md` file!
-- We welcome contributions such as fixing typos, correcting spelling or grammatical errors in the `README.md` file.
-Your keen eye for detail is much appreciated!
-- Teaching others how to create beautiful Calendar UI using `headless-calendar`.
-If you have made any educational content on it, you are most welcome to add your link of content in `README.md` file in the dedicated section.
-- Sharing it with your friends!
-- And finally, if you like the project don't forget to give it a ⭐️

-Note that to do modifications only on the `README.md` file, you have to follow the same steps as in [Code Contributions](#code-contributions) except test releated steps.
-Just make sure to patch version bump.

 Thank you for your contributions!